AndersDeath/diary2/000-current.md

 # 06 April - Samstag - Berlin - 564 Tag der Einwanderung - Warm Sunny

 The day ws nice.
 We were in Garder of the World in Eastern Berlin.
+We walked there with Gammel family and they showed us this place.